 Attendance of laboratory 4 must have been approved for the students to be admitted to laboratory 5.

-The lessons will be held online and regularly recorded, so as to be accessible to the students at any time.
-The main teaching methodology will however remain a laboratorial one, in which the students have to actively contribute to the development of the lessons.
+The lessons will be held IN ATTENDANCE.
+The main teaching methodology will be a laboratorial one, in which the students have to actively contribute to the development of the lessons.
 Slides, video and audio materials will be used, as well as any other teaching tools that may be needed for exemplification and practice.